charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 ### Snap Apps

-Snap has oustanding issues with AppArmor on newer kernels.
+Snap has outstanding issues with AppArmor on newer kernels.
 The _easiest_ solution is to upgrade snap core to the Beta channel which fixes ptrace issues with AppArmor.

 ```
 sudo snap refresh core --beta